-- .1 Provide material and equipment in accordance with Section 01 61 00 Common Product Requirements. - .2 Material and equipment to be CSA certified.
-Where CSA certified material and equipment is not available, obtain special approval from authority having jurisdiction before delivery to site and submit such approval as described in PART 1 SUBMITTALS. - .3 Factory assemble control panels and component assemblies.
+.1 Material and equipment to be CSA certified.
+Where CSA certified material and equipment is not available, obtain special approval from authority having jurisdiction before delivery to Site and submit such approval as described in PART 1 - SUBMITTALS.

 2.2 ELECTRIC MOTORS, EQUIPMENT AND CONTROLS